jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     ```

 1. The code above tells the PI Coresight infrastructure to call the `onUpdate` function every time a data update occurs.
 We now need to do something with the data provided to our `onUpdate` function.
 1. Using the code below, we add some variables to our scope, `value`, `time`, and `label`.
 Adding these variables to the scope will make them available in the presentation HTML.
+For completeness, we are verifying that the data passed into `onUpdate` is defined as well as checking that the `Label` is defined.
+Some properties of a data item change infrequently, such as the data item name or its unit of measure.
+To reduce the response size and improve performance, these metadata fields are returned on the first request and only periodically afterward.

     ```javascript
     function init(scope) {